Why you can trust The Zebra

 Coverage details from private insurance companies vary.
 If you purchase flood insurance through NFIP, you'll receive:

-If the value of your home and personal property exceed these limits, consider purchasing a flood insurance policy from our partners at Neptune for additional protection.
+If the value of your personal property and home exceeds these limits, consider purchasing a flood insurance policy from our partners at Neptune for additional protection.

 Flood insurance is a necessity for many homeowners in North Carolina, which paid out $9, 444,694 in flood insurance claims in 2016, according to the Federal Emergency Management Agency.2